shaguniitb/ath-hugo/content/lab.md

 ## Ongoing projects

-- Taking a user-centered approach to incorporate fairness, accountability, and transparency in flagging mechanisms at each stage --- before, during, and after flagging
-- Using social psychology and communication theories to design warning labels against inappropriate content on social media sites and conducting controlled online experiments to evaluate the effects of those labels
+- Examining search engine users' perceptions of the curation of search autocompletes.
+- Analyzing social media users' engagement with inappropriate speech by politicians.
+- Understanding the accessibility challenges of using safety tools on social media sites.
+- Studying content creators' adoption of pinning inappropriate comments as a moderation strategy.
+- Evaluating the effects of norm education strategies in online communities on newcomers.
-- Designing, building, and analyzing the use of personal moderation tools.
-Exploring antecedents of support for platform-enacted moderation versus personal moderation tools
+- Designing, building, and analyzing the use of [personal moderation tools](https://dl.acm.org/doi/10.1145/3610080).
+Exploring psychosocial factors that influence the adoption of these tools.
-- Understanding public librarians' perspectives on content curation and moderation practices of large-scale digital distribution services
-- Evaluating the effects of offering post-removal explanations on social media platforms
-- Studying public perceptions of community-wide moderation interventions, including community bans and warning labels that precede community access.
-- Deriving empirical insights on the use of restorative justice practices to address online harassment
-- Analyzing how visual cultures such as memes contribute to political polarization on social media sites
-- Characterizing the landscape of multi-level governance structures in online social platforms, drawing from taxonomies of offline institutions, including federalism and polycentricity
+- Understanding how offline perceptions of race influence exposure, processing, and responses to race-based hate speech online.
+- Examining how content moderation influences gender performativity on Chinese platforms.
+- Identifying support-seeking practices of people in inter-caste relationships on Reddit.

 ## People

 **Principal investigator:** Shagun Jhaver

+**Postdoc:** Alyvia Walters

-**PhD student:** Yunhee Shim
+**PhD students:** Meilun Chen, Yunhee Shim

-**PhD semester project students:** Matthew Ackerman, Kaitlin Montague, Manoel Horta Ribeiro (EPFL), and Sijia Xiao (UC Berkeley)
+**PhD semester project students:** Matthew Ackerman, Sudhamshu Hosamane, Nayana Kirasur, Alice Zhang (CMU)

-**Masters students:**  Abhinay Mannepalli, Jordi Cluet i Martinell (EPFL), Himanshu Rathi, Gayathri Ravipati, Abhinay Reddy Vongur, and Yuming Zou

-**Undergraduate students:** Anish Gupta, Vincent Scaglione, Nayana Sharma, and Alice Zhang (UMN)

-**Collaborators**: Tawfiq Ammari (Rutgers), Eshwar Chandrasekharan (UIUC), Kiran Garimella (Rutgers), Sanjay Kairam (Reddit), Britt Paris (Rutgers), Koustuv Saha (Microsoft Research), Niloufar Salehi (UC Berkeley), and Amy Zhang (UW)
+**Active collaborators**: Tawfiq Ammari, Britt Paris, Robert West (EPFL)

 ## Come work with us!

-I am looking to accept 2-3 doctoral students starting Fall 2023.
+I am looking to accept 1-2 doctoral students starting Fall 2025.
 If you are a prospective PhD student interested in working with me, please apply to the Rutgers SCI PhD program and mention me in your application materials.

 If you are a current PhD, Master’s, or undergraduate student at Rutgers interested in working with me, please email me (sj917 [at] rutgers [dot] edu) with your CV/resume and research interests.
 I use various methods in my research --- interviews, surveys, online experiments, and large-scale data analyses.
 Please indicate your skills and experiences related to any of these methods.